 Sticking to combination bases… To increase the life span of men’s toupee that use a lace front, some clients have previously asked for folded lace in this area.
 This means two layers of French Lace.
 Sounds strange right?
 Why would you want thickness around the edge of the base?
 However, to meet the issue about thickness, the solution is to make the front hairline more undetectable to get a good balance between durability and naturality.
 This will be covered later on in the part about Under Hair.

 This is a very old industry and some things are just as accepted.
-This is one of them, but if you would like to talk further about it contact our customer service team or speak to your representative, for a more technical discussion.
+This is one of them, but if you would like to talk further about it contact our customer service team or speak to your representative, for a more invisible hairline technique discussion.

 Invisible Knots: As previously talked about in a different blog post, there are different ventilation methods mainly V-looped, Injected and Knotted.
 There is no knotting involved in the V-looped and Injected methods.
 However, many knotting methods are also used, so how do we make them invisible?
 There are some solutions, including Single Hair Single Knot, Bleaching Knots, and Dyeing After.
 Let us look at them closer: